 Linux kernels including the grsec patch, see http://www.grsecurity.net/, and derivates have to disable PAX_MPROTECT for the VBox binaries to be able to start a VM.
 The reason is that Oracle VM VirtualBox has to create executable code on anonymous memory.

 When running a large number of VMs with a lot of RAM on a Linux

-system (say 20 VMs with 1GB of RAM each), additional VMs might fail to
+system, say 20 VMs with 1 GB of RAM each, additional VMs might

-should be extended.
+is exhausted and should be extended.
 The error message also

 vmalloc=256MB in your

 partition, then you have probably run into a memory

 conflict of your kernel and initial RAM disk.
 This can be solved

 by adding the following parameter to your GRUB configuration:

 set zfs:zfs_arc_max = xxxx